akshayranganath/akshayranganath.github.io/_posts/2019-11-20-How-to-move-images-in-Github-pages-to-Cloudinary.md

 pip install cloudinary
 ```

-Next, [configure your cloudinary credentials](https://cloudinary.com/documentation/django_integration#installation).
+Next, [configure your Cloudinary credentials](https://cloudinary.com/documentation/django_integration#installation).
 I prefer to set the credentials in my environment variable but, let's use the direct method for simplicity.
 So this is how the beginning of your could would look.

 ```python
 import cloudinary